The Heroes of Olympus: Plot

-And foes bear arms to the Doors of Death."

 Seven demigods — Annabeth Chase, Leo Valdez, Percy Jackson, and Piper McLean from Camp Half-Blood, with Jason Grace, Frank Zhang, and Hazel Levesque from Camp Jupiter — join forces.
-Some other important characters are Nico di Angelo, son of Hades; Reyna Avila Ramirez-Arellano, Praetor of Camp Jupiter and daughter of Bellona; and Gleeson Hedge, a satyr.
+Some other important characters are Nico di Angelo, son of Hades; Reyna Ramirez-Arellano, Praetor of Camp Jupiter and daughter of Bellona; and Gleeson Hedge, a satyr.

 Books

 The Lost Hero

-The novel begins by introducing Jason Grace, Piper McLean, and Leo Valdez, three newly discovered demigods who travel to Camp Half-Blood in response to a prophecy.
+The novel begins by introducing Jason, Piper, and Leo, three newly discovered demigods who travel to Camp Half-Blood in response to a prophecy.
 They set off on a quest to prevent the rebirth of the giant king Porphyrion and rescue Piper's father, who has been kidnapped by another giant, Enceladus.
 Jason, who has amnesia, also begins to remember pieces of his past throughout the book —most importantly, he comes from a Roman camp for demigods.
-Camp Half-Blood resolves to seek out this other camp both to gain allies in the fight against Gaea, the giants' mother and commander, and to locate the missing demigod, Percy Jackson.
+Camp Half-Blood resolves to seek out this other camp both to gain allies in the fight against Gaia, the giants' mother and commander, and to locate the missing demigod, Percy Jackson.

-The Son of Neptune
+The Son of Neptune (Poseidon)

 The novel opens with Percy Jackson, struck with amnesia, discovering Camp Jupiter and meeting several Roman demigods.
 After receiving a prophecy from Mars, Percy, Frank Zhang, and Hazel Levesque travel to Alaska to stop the rise of the giant Alcyoneus and free the god Thanatos, whom the giant has captured.
 After successfully completing their mission, the group returns to Camp Jupiter to defend it from yet another giant, Polybotes, and his army.
 After repelling this invasion, the demigods from Camp Jupiter go to meet the delegation from Camp Half-Blood, who arrive in the flying ship known as the Argo II.
 This book is set in June.